 The sweet potatoes are roasted (caramelizing the natural sugars even further), then whipped together with cocoa powder and coconut milk for even more creamy richness.
 To that I’ve added a couple scoops of chocolate protein powder for even more nutritional bang for my buck.

-I’ve been using and enjoying OLLY’s new Chocolate Nourishing Smoothie Protein Blend.
-I like it because their smoothie protein blends are vegan, gluten-free and made from whole food sources (like peas, chlorella and flax seed).
-They’ve also packed in organic fruits and vegetables (like spinach, cherries, carrots, broccoli and beets) along with fiber from cassava root and apples so I know I’m getting an extra boost of nutrients, pre-biotics and fiber.
+I’ve been using and enjoying OLLY’s Chocolate Protein Blend.
+I like it because their smoothie protein blends are vegan, gluten-free and made from whole food sources (like peas and flax seed).

 What you end up with is a chocolate pudding that’s healthy enough to eat for breakfast (or as a post workout snack) and filled with enough slow digesting carbs, healthy fats and protein to keep you going through your day.
 If you have time to make this the night before, it gets better as it sits and the flavors deepen while in the fridge.